Dasharo/docs/docs/variants/asrock_turind8ud/firmware-update.md

     The firmware may be updated using Dasharo Firmware Update Mode.

     1. Power on the device.
-    2. While the device is booting, hold the `DELETE` key to enter the UEFI Setup Menu.
+    2. While the device is booting, hold the `ESC` key to enter the UEFI Setup Menu.
     3. Enter the `Dasharo System Features` menu using the arrow keys and Enter.
     4. Enter the [Dasharo Security Options](https://docs.dasharo.com/dasharo-menu-docs/dasharo-system-features/#dasharo-security-options)